 Direct Administrative Costs are costs incurred by Larimer County staff or procured contractors that can be identified separately and assigned to a specific project.
-These anticipated costs need to be listed on each project worksheet.
+DAC costs are calculated based off a percentage of the total project costs.
+Therefore, it is important to ensure that each project worksheet has a category for administrative costs.

 Typically DAC is time related to the development of a project worksheet.
 The reasonableness and documentation of DAC is an area of concern for FEMA and care must be taken in following FEMA interpretations and rulings.

 Required documentation varies for the source of DAC but may include: